 Musky are most active during late summer, particularly in August and September, when water temperatures cool slightly, driving the fish into shallow waters to feed.
 Early mornings and late evenings are prime times to fish, and many anglers find success during dusk or even at night.

-- Fly Selection: Large streamers and flashy flies, such as bucktails and topwater lures, work best.
+- Fly Selection: Large streamers and flashy flies, such as bucktails and topwater lures, are most effective.
 Bright, unnatural colors like chartreuse and red are particularly effective in the late summer, when muskies are more aggressive

 - Retrieve Speed: Speed is essential when fly fishing for musky.
 A fast retrieve with a medium-heavy rod will help you mimic the movement of prey and provoke a strike